Krista F. Huybrechts, MS, PhD

 Boston, MA 02120

-Krista F. Huybrechts, M.S., Ph.D. is an Assistant Professor of Medicine at Harvard Medical School and an epidemiologist in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
-She also holds an appointment as adjunct Assistant Professor of Epidemiology at Boston University School of Public Health.
+Krista F. Huybrechts, M.S., Ph.D. is an Associate Professor of Medicine at Harvard Medical School and an epidemiologist in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
+She also holds an appointment as adjunct faculty at Boston University School of Public Health.
 Dr. Huybrechts teaches Drug Epidemiology (EP748) at Boston University School of Public Health and guest lectures in several courses at Harvard Medical School and Harvard T.H.
 Chan School of Public Health.
 She currently serves on the Board of the International Society of Pharmacoepidemiology and Therapeutic Risk Management.

 Her research centers on the utilization, comparative safety and effectiveness of prescription medications in pregnant women and their offspring (www.harvardpreg.org), and on studying the outcomes of medications for mental health disorders in vulnerable populations.
 She also has a special interest in research methodology and innovative research applications in relation to both these fields of study.